CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/talk_02.md

 ## Adjust in Speech List

-Double-click in the "Start time" column of the speech list to enter the time of the vocalization directly.
+Double-click in the "Start time" column of the Speech List to enter the time of the vocalization directly.

-You can set whether to display "Start time" in the "View" in the right-click menu of the speech list.
+You can set whether to display "Start time" in the "View" in the right-click menu of the Speech List.

 ![change start time](images/talk_02_1.png)

-"Move" in the right-click menu of the speech list can move the selected line in the specified method.
+"Move" in the right-click menu of the Speech List can move the selected line in the specified method.

 ![move](images/talk_02_2.png)